Eric is one of Asia’s top international autism autistic advocates and has:

-Organisations keen to engage Eric can expect to pay SGD$800 (for non-profits) and SGD$1,600 (for commercial businesses) for a one hour talk.
+Organisations keen to engage Eric can expect to pay SGD$800 (for non-profits) and SGD$1,600 (for commercial businesses) for a one-off one hour talk.
 This fee includes the time spent by Eric to prepare for the talk.

 If your organisation is only looking for autistic advocates to share their personal experiences, do visit the Whatsapp Autism Community Singapore to find interested speakers.

 Eric promises to share unique and interesting perspectives not found anywhere else.
 Below is a preview of what to expect: